EngineerSmith/Export-TextureAtlas/README.md

 `love . <inputDir> <outputDir> -padding 12`
 ## -extrude <num>
 Optional.
 Extrudes the given image on the atlas, defaults to 0.
 Will throw a handled error if it cannot be converted to a number.
+It will use the [clamp warp mode](https://love2d.org/wiki/WrapMode).

 **Note**, cannot be a negative otherwise it will be mistaken as an argument
 ### Example